PhD FAQs

 No, we welcome applicants both with and without master’s degrees.

-Q: Are the GREs required for the Fall 2023 application cycle?
+Q: Are the GREs required for the application for the 2025 academic year?

-Yes, GREs are required for the Fall 2023 application cycle.
+Yes, GREs are required for the application for the 2025 academic year.
 Please note that this may change in future years.

 Q: Do I need to take the TOEFL Exam?